-Q27.
+Q29.
 How will members be informed when third Party verifies UDIN?

 Ans.
-Whenever Third Party / Stakeholders goes to verify UDIN on the UDIN Portal, the concerned member would get an SMS alert informing that Third Party has verified UDIN.
+Whenever a Third Party / Stakeholder verifies UDIN through the UDIN Portal, the concerned member would get an email and SMS alert (providing the name and contact number of the verifier as entered by him at the time of verification) conveying that the Third Party has verified his UDIN.